alekitto/metadata/README.md

 ## Metadata classes

-You can extend the provided classes `ClassMetadata`, `MethodMetadata` and `PropertyMetadata` to build your metadata informations.
+You can extend the provided classes `ClassMetadata`, `MethodMetadata` and `PropertyMetadata` to build your metadata information.
-By default all the public properties are serialized in cache (if cache is present).
-You can customize this behaviour by exteding the `__sleep` method of the metadata classes, returning an array of serialized properties.
+By default, all the public properties are serialized in cache (if cache is present).
+You can customize this behaviour by extending the `__sleep` method of the metadata classes, returning an array of serialized properties.

 ## License